stevenchadburrow/PICnes/README.md

 # PICnes
 <b>A fast NES Emulator written in C specifically for microcontrollers.</b><br>

+Inspired by Mahyar Koshkouei's <a href="https://github.com/deltabeard/Peanut-GB">Peanut-GB (with MiniGB-APU)</a>, I designed my own NES emulator compariable to his Gameboy emulator.
+This project is the result of a few months of very dedicated programming, then small updates and changes when necessary.
+The goal of PICnes was to run on the PIC32MZ microcontroller at 260 MHz with only 512KB of RAM and 2MB of ROM.<br>

 <b>Features:</b><br>
 - Everything is inside of a single C file.
 Nothing complicated about it.
 Easy to port!<br>
 - Specific functions for video, audio, and buttons making it easy to change to your specific needs.<br>